MixBus Platinum v1.2

 9 — Compression

-MixBus Platinum provides two selectable compression architectures, switchable with a click-free 10 ms crossfade: Dual-Band mode (LR4 crossover) and 5-Band Multiband mode.
+MixBus Platinum provides two selectable compression architectures, switchable with a click-free crossfade: Dual-Band mode (LR4 crossover) and 5-Band Multiband mode.

 9.1 — Dual-Band Mode